Ignoring social distancing, protesters mock Hong Kong leader Lam on her birthday

 “I wish Carrie Lam can live a long life so that she can bear the responsibility of the decisions she made,” 20-year-old protester Ken said.
 “We will continue to resist.
 If we don’t try to fight, they will just try to suppress us more severely.”

-In the New Town Plaza mall in the working class Sha Tin district, protesters hung up banners reading “Liberate Hong Kong, Revolution of our Times,” and chanted “There are no rioters, only tyranny” and “Carry Lam, go to hell.”
+In the New Town Plaza mall in the working class Sha Tin district, protesters hung up banners reading “Liberate Hong Kong, Revolution of our Times,” and chanted “There are no rioters, only tyranny” and “Disband Hong Kong police.”

 Last week, Lam said on Facebook that a purse sent by post as a gift from her family for Mother’s Day had security staff on their toes after repeated bomb threats in recent months.